-progress Prince George and Recruitment, Retention and Success of Engineering Students through outreach, recruitment, and retention efforts.
-Engineering Enrollment Data and the rate of increase Hartford County schools.
-Engineering enrollment as of fall 2018 is 154, an ~ 9% increase on average in the past five years.
+progress Prince George and Hartford County schools.
+Recruitment, Retention and Success of Engineering Students through outreach, recruitment, and retention efforts.
+Engineering Enrollment Data and the rate of increase Engineering enrollment as of fall 2018 is 154, an ~ 9% increase on average in the past five years.
 More recruitment effort to high schools and community colleges.
 Support 40 students to the career fair hosted at the BEYA conference.
 The number of full time employment offers or internships from major corporations In 2018, 5 of our graduates received full-time employment offers with, avg starting salary - \$65,000 - \$70,000.
 Continue to develop collaborations with industry partners The aviation team continues to engage in outreach program to advertise the flight instruction program at UMES.
 The number of enrolled students in the professional pilot program has increased significantly compared with Year 2017.
-In 2017-2018 academic year, 17 students enrolled in the professional pilot concentration, compared with 7 students in Continue to advertise the aviation program to reach out to students The number of graduates who were eligible for graduation has also increased significantly.
-The number of graduates who applied for graduation. previous year.7 students received the BS degree in engineering 2017-2018 academic year.
-Enhance policies to ensure four-year to six- year graduation.
-Continue to provide Utilizing Scholarships and assistantships for engineering and aviation students to support student degree matriculation and graduation.
-Number of students(including females and international students) received scholarships and assistantships 10 scholarships awarded scholarship and assistantships.
-PGA Golf Management Career Day held once each semester to attract underrepresented students.
+In 2017-2018 academic year, 17 students enrolled in the professional pilot concentration, compared with 7 students in Continue to advertise the aviation program to reach out to students companion with the 2017. previous year.
+Enhance policies to ensure four-year to six- The number of graduates who were eligible for graduation has also increased significantly.
+The number of graduates who applied for graduation.
+7 students received the BS degree in engineering 2017-2018 academic year. year graduation.
+Continue to provide scholarship and assistantships.
+Utilizing Scholarships and assistantships for engineering and aviation students to support student degree matriculation and graduation.
+Number of students(including females and international students) received scholarships and assistantships 10 scholarships awarded PGA Golf Management Career Day held once each semester to attract underrepresented students.
 Acceptance rates into program following participation Twenty-two (40%) participants enrolled in the PGA Golf More potential students register for the event The PGA Junior Tour, and community golf programs.
 Acceptance rates into program following participation Management Program.
 59% participants from traditionally underrepresented groups. than actually attend.
 UMES-First Tee Tour in conjunction with The National First Tee will target traditionally underrepresented students.
 Acceptance rates into program following participation This program kicked-off in the Spring of 2018.
 Data collection for evaluation.
 Developed a partnership with Caves Valley Golf Club Foundation that awards a minority freshman with a full-ride scholarship each semester.
 4 Caves Valley Scholars with a 5 th joining in Fall 2018 Our first Caves Valley Scholar will graduate in December 2018.
 Continue to garner additional support for scholarships.